researchart/rose6icse/submissions/available/rigby_mirsaeedi_turnover/README.md

 **Note**: During simulations, for each pull request, one reviewer is randomly selected to be replaced by the top recommended reviewer.
 Therefore, the results may vary by up to 2.5 percentage points in our 215 simulations runs (see details in thesis and paper).

+**Note**: The results of cHRev, TurnoverRec, and Sofia can be found [here](https://drive.google.com/drive/folders/1nc7Hu7kbPpavYrCMmCU5SEBlLlZTo5Fv). (minimum 215 simulation)

 ### Sofia

 Our Sofia tool can be run on any GitHub repo simply by adding our [Sofia plugin](https://github.com/CESEL/Sofia).